80333 München Germany

 - Between fiscal 2016 and 2020 Siemens is investing €100 million to improve energy efficiency on their own premises.

 - The overall coverage of “green” electricity was 58% in fiscal year 2019.

 - By 2030, Siemens aims to achieve a worldwide net-zero carbon footprint

-- They aim to investing 100 million Euros in energy-efficient projects at production facilities and buildings.
+- They aim to invest 100 million Euros in energy-efficient projects at production facilities and buildings.
 Siemens expects this to result in approximately €20 million worth of energy cost savings per year once the program is completed

-- Siemens is working to reduce the emissions of their fleet of around 50,000 vehicles.
+- Siemens is working to reduce the emissions of its fleet of around 50,000 vehicles.
 Siemens’s goal is to reduce emissions and related fuel costs by 33% by 2025, i.e. a reduction to approximately 200,000 metric tons CO2.

 - The Siemens Water Strategy aims to reduce the local negative impact of their water use

 - By fiscal 2019, 28 projects were completed in Europe, North America and Asia.
-In addition five energy efficiency projects are ongoing.
+In addition, five energy efficiency projects are ongoing.

 - Since 2014, the company has eliminated almost all GHG emissions at Siemens facilities in five focus countries by switching to green sources when purchasing electricity.
-These five countries – the United States, the United Kingdom (UK), the Czech Republic, Austria and Germany – account for more than 60 percent of Siemens’ total electricity consumption.
+These five countries – the United States, the United Kingdom (UK), the Czech Republic, Austria and Germany – account for more than 60% of Siemens’ total electricity consumption.